BIO

-ILENE ANGEL’S multifaceted career has taken her from the stages of Carnegie Hall to the top of the Billboard charts, and from writing books, blogs, and essays to advocating for issues of social justice.
+ILENE ANGEL’S multifaceted career has taken her from the stages of Carnegie Hall to the top of the Billboard charts to the top of the bookstore shelves, and from personal essays on HuffPost and Substack to theatrical works and public speaking.

 Reading music before she read words, Ilene Angel wrote her first pop song by the time she was nine.
 Pursuing both voice and piano, she got her bachelor’s degree from Northwestern University, before returning to her native New York to attend The Juilliard School.